Hex-Interactive/ChainLink/README.md

 ## Features

 * Create robust, unique map-based gameplay features without scripting
-* Integrate with your game systems
+* Integrate with your game systems to give more capabilities to maps
-* Sandboxing
+* Inheriently uses sandboxing

 # License